 Best Age to Start the Violin

 With all that said, students can really benefit from playing the violin for kids over a wide range of ages.
-In my experience, however, early lessons tend to be most successful and students have the highest likelihood of continuing the instrument and have it benefit their educational experience when they start between the ages of 5-7.
+In my experience, however, early lessons tend to be most successful and students have the highest likelihood of continuing the instrument and have it benefit their educational experience when they start violin lessons between the ages of 5-7.

-These students are typically old enough to be able to focus and practice, and are able to grasp the physical requirements reasonably quickly.
+5, 6, and 7 year old violin students are typically old enough to be able to focus and practice, and are able to grasp the physical requirements reasonably quickly.
 They also are young enough that their ears are highly attuned to pitch and rhythm, and it’s easy to mold their sense of musicality through listening.

 Guidance for What Age to Start the Cello or Viola

 Viola starting guidance is generally very similar to the violin.
 This is especially true since many violists often start with violin lessons since violin teachers are easier to find and the instrument is a bit smaller, but the instrument and bow hold are very similar.

 The cello, as I mentioned above, requires a bit more physical coordination.
 A student needs to feel comfortable hugging the instrument with their legs and must be able to comfortably reach the floor with their feet while simultaneously reaching around the instrument to play.
 The strings are much thicker and require more force to press all the way down.
 The left arm must be sufficiently strong to both keep the elbow in place and also press the strings down.

 Because of these physical requirements, I generally recommend waiting until a child is around 6-7 years old to start the cello.
 Younger students can be successful (I started mine at 4.5), but will require a lot of guidance and redirecting for they physical aspects of playing the instruments.
 Generally, the younger the student, the greater the need for parental involvement and guidance.